Snowies Alpine Walk

 We are experienced in catering for a wide range of dietary requirements, provided you let us know in advance.
 If we are unable to cater for your dietary needs, we will contact you and find an alternative solution.

-You will need accomodation for the night before the trip starts as we have our gear check at 2PM the afternoon of Day 0.
+You will need accommodation for the night before the trip starts as we have our gear check at 2PM the afternoon of Day 0.

-The trip starts and finishes at The Griffin Centre in Civic.
-There are many options for accomodation near here.
+The trip starts and finishes at The Griffin Centre.
+20 Genge St, Canberra, 2601.
+There are many options for accommodation near here.

-You should contact your accomodation to discuss whether they would be happy for you to leave your car with them during the trip.
+You should contact your accommodation to discuss whether they would be happy for you to leave your car with them during the trip.

 We have an agreement with Canberra Rex Hotel to store your car for free for the duration of your hike, provided you stay with them before and after the trip.
 They will be able to keep your car across the road in their overflow carpark (outside, not undercover) whilst you are away.
 However, you should call them to confirm they can do this for the dates you are looking at.